OfirMazor/GEEBurnedForestAreas/README.md

-# Tutorial for Exploring Burned Forest Areas with Satellite Imagery & Google Earth Engine
+# Tutorial for Estimate Foersts Fire Damage from Above with GEE and geemap

 The Python notebook provided serves as a tutorial for individuals interested in exploring and analyzing burned forest areas.
 The tutorial focuses on the utilization of satellite imagery and Google Earth Engine, a cloud-based platform that allows users to process large amounts of geospatial data.